IraduhayeBukuruPaterne1/multi-user-file-manager/README.md

 One of our key challenges was managing multiple simultaneous file uploads without overloading the server.
 We overcame this by integrating Redis with a queuing system to process uploads efficiently.

 Implementing Dynamic i18n
 Another challenge was applying internationalization dynamically across the application.
-To address this, we designed middleware that detects and applies user-selected languages in real time.”
+To address this, we designed middleware that detects and applies user-selected languages in real time.